gbroques/ose-workbench-platform/README.md

 * Re-generate `docs/_build/`, `docs/<base package>/`, `docs/freecad/<base package>/` by running `sphinx-build . _build` within `docs/` using the Sphinx configuration specified in `docs/conf.py`

 For additional information, see [sphinx-build](https://www.sphinx-doc.org/en/master/man/sphinx-build.html) and [Sphinx Configuration](https://www.sphinx-doc.org/en/master/usage/configuration.html).

+---

+Additionally, you may pass a `screenshot` or `ss` sub-command to the `docs` command for taking screenshots of parts in a workbench:

+    osewb docs ss

+This will look for parts in the `<base package>/part` package of the current workbench, and save thumbnail screen shots in the `docs/_static/screenshot/` directory for each part.

 ### build
 OSE Workbench Platform includes a `build` command for building a workbench.